RESEARCH

 Patient-oriented research (POR) is a way of doing research that begins by recognizing that patients have valuable lived experiences of their health condition(s) and the health care system and that patients are the central focus of research efforts.

-Patient-oriented research values patients' knowledge and engages patients as partners, connecting them with healthcare providers, decision-makers and others, to conduct research that is relevant to patients and can be applied to improve healthcare.
+Patient-oriented research values patients' knowledge and engages patients as partners, connecting them with healthcare providers, decision-makers, and others to conduct research that is relevant to patients and can be applied to improve healthcare.

-Who is the patient in POR?
+Who is the patient in patient oriented research?

 The word ‘patient’ is used broadly and includes any person with experience of a health condition or receiving health care, including informal caregivers such as family and friends.